 TikTok ad specs

 Let’s get to the technical details.
-There are requirements for any video you place as an ad that you’ll need to fulfill.
+Regardless of the ad type you choose, there are requirements for any video you place as a TikTok ad that you’ll need to fulfill.
 You can see a full list in TikTok’s help center, but here are some highlights:

 - File type: .mp4, .mov, .mpeg, .3gp, or .avi